 Trillions of cells make up our bodies.
 In normal conditions, these cells grow and divide to form new cells as the body needs them.
 During our growth phase, but also when we’re injuring ourselves and the body attempts “repair”.
 When the body no longer needs the cells, they die, and new cells take their place.

 When someone is affected by cancer, some of the body’s cells begin to divide and spread, even if the new cells are not needed.
-These cells can divide so much that they form a tumor.
+These cells can divide so much that they form a tumor, which may be malignant or benign.
 Cancers are named for the organ or location in which it began.
 If cancer spreads from its origin to another part of the body, it’s said to have metastasized.

 While a cancer diagnosis is certainly devastating, cancer treatments have improved tremendously.
-In fact, the five-year survival rate for all cancers combined is approximately 66%, with survival rates for some types of cancer exceeding 90%.
+In fact, the five-year survival rate for all cancers combined is approximately 66%, with survival rates for some types of cancer exceeding 90%, and many patients achieve remission.

 Common Cancer Conditions Leading to Long-Term Disability

-Most disability benefits are determined by how the side effects of treatment affect the patient and their ability to work.
+Most disability benefits are determined by how the side effects of treatment affect the patient and their ability to work, whether total or partial disability is diagnosed.

-Cancer patients have many different treatment options that differ considerably based on the location and stage of cancer.
+Cancer patients have many different treatment options that differ considerably based on the location and stage of cancer, as well as the prognosis provided by their medical team.
 One such cancer involves the lungs.

 The deadliest form of Cancer, Lung cancer, usually needs surgery, chemotherapy and radiation to treat.
 Other treatments include hormonal therapy, targeted therapy, immunotherapy and stem cell transplants.
-All have side effects that can hinder a patient’s ability to work or even live a normal life.
+All have side effects that can hinder a patient’s ability to work or even live a normal life, potentially resulting in chronic or acute disability.

-Cancer treatments can also cause long-lasting side effects that can be the basis of a long-term disability claim.
+Cancer treatments can also cause long-lasting side effects that can be the basis of a long-term disability claim, requiring comprehensive documentation and evidence compilation.
 These can affect the lungs, heart, nervous system, and cause muscle weakness and fatigue and other issues that affect a cancer patient’s long-term health.

 Some of the cancers that can qualify for disability include: